mnnxp/cadbaselibrary-freecad/README.md

 ## Version

+v1.0.3 2024-12-04    * Fixed URL link to README, corrected description, updated illustrations.

-v1.0.2 2024-10-01    * Fix for FreeCAD 1RC2 and set FreeCAD ID when creating a user.
+v1.0.2 2024-10-01    * Fixed compatibility with FreeCAD 1RC2 and added FreeCAD ID when creating a user.

 v1.0.1 2024-06-05    * More functionality:
 - Possibility to create an account (on CADBase platform) via workbench;